 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the GX9 has an electronic viewfinder (2760k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GX1 relies on live view and the rear LCD for framing.
 That said, the GX1 can be equipped with an optional viewfinder – the DMW-LVF2.
 The following table reports on some other key feature differences and similarities of the Panasonic GX1, the Panasonic GX9, and comparable cameras.

 One feature that differentiates the GX9 and the GX1 is in-body image stabilization (IBIS).
-The GX9 reduces the risk of handshake-induced blur with all attached lenses, while the GX1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The GX9 reduces the risk of handshake-induced blur with all attached lenses, while the GX1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GX9 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).